 Step 9: Scroll to the bottom of the window, then click the Save Changes button.

-You will now be able to send a message from your Gmail account, while having the option of recalling it for the amount of time that you specified.
+You will now be able to send a message from your Gmail account while having the option of recalling it for the amount of time that you specified.

 I have seen this work with most email addresses to which I send messages, but there are occasions where you will not get the Undo option.
 It is rare, but it does happen.
-So while this feature is nice to have, it should not be used as a crutch.
+So, while this feature is nice to have, it should not be used as a crutch.

 Being able to recall emails is a pretty handy tool, and being able to recall a sent email message is something that I have used a couple of times if I click the Send button and remember that I forgot some important data a few seconds after I click Send.

 Frequently Asked Questions About How to Recall Sent Gmail Messages